 Young adults have many goals — and lots of demands on their limited income.
 Many, too, struggle with student loans or credit card debt beginning in their late teens.

-The advisor can then suggest strategies to pay down debt, while simultaneously saving for short- and long-term financial goals.
+The financial professional can then suggest strategies to pay down debt, while simultaneously saving for short- and long-term financial goals.
 And, he or she can explain the importance of having an emergency fund set aside (when the time comes) so life’s inevitable setbacks (job loss or illness) don’t derail their future.

 By encouraging the young people you love to establish a savings discipline early on and exposing them to the principles of long-term financial planning, you can potentially give them the gift of financial security for life.